Anybody with kids has been there before. You make a nice meal, you have everybody sat around the table, and then one voice pipes up.

 Don’t Buy Unhealthy Snacks

 Of course, this doesn’t mean you should prevent your children from having any treats at all.
 Balance is important in any diet, so the occasional candy bar won’t cause any major issues.
-However, if that’s the only foods your children have to snack on then that’s all they will eat.
+However, if that’s all your children eat, then eventually you’ll have to take them to a kid’s dentistry to fix the dental damage caused by excess sugar.

 Be A Good Role Model